DodoID/Five-Day-Weather-App/README.md

 ## Project Description
-This project is a 5 day waether web application,
+This project is a 5-day weather web application,

 ## Link to Deployed Application: https://dodoid.github.io/Five-Day-Weather-App/

 ## Overview
-Using jQuery to dynamically update weather data based on search imput, data imputed as city, converted to coordinates and retereived from OpenWeatherMap API.
+Using jQuery to dynamically update weather data based on search input, data imputed as a city, converted to coordinates and retrieved from OpenWeatherMap API.
 Also using moment.js to display the date and time.